Balaji-P/DevSecops-Studio/README.md

 	```bash
 	$ cd DevSecOps-Studio && vagrant status
 	```
-1. Download requirement ansible dependencies.
+2. Download requirement ansible dependencies.
     ```bash
     $ ansible-galaxy install -r requirements.yml
     ```

-1. Edit the machines.yml file to make any changes, if you are not sure please leave it as default.
+3. Edit the machines.yml file to make any changes, if you are not sure please leave it as default.
 Meanwhile, go grab some coffee to enjoy :)

 	```bash
 	vagrant up
 	```
+You can see how it all fits in DevSecOps pipeline by reading out [WIKI](https://github.com/teacheraio/DevSecOps-Studio/wiki)

 ## How to use the setup